MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/breakdowns.md

 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 11/13/2024
-description: The audience breakdown categories.
+description: Defines an object for the audience breakdown categories.
 ---
 # Breakdowns Data Object - Ad Insight
-The audience breakdown categories.
+Defines an object for the audience breakdown categories.

 ## Syntax